Neither Male Nor Female? (Galatians)

 It is good to celebrate the unanimity of the belief that we are all valuable in God's eyes and all justified by faith, regardless of ethnicity or gender.
 After that, I hope we can remain open-minded in seeing how various Christian and Jewish groups understand the implications of there being neither male nor female:

-• The traditional view is that women were less capable due to the Fall and would remain subordinate until Christ returns or until the afterlife, when gender becomes irrelevant.
+The historical Catholic view is that, due to the Fall, women must remain subordinate until Christ returns or until the afterlife, when gender becomes irrelevant.

-• An Egalitarian may say our gender differences have no impact on either our salvation or our activities; all have a responsibility to use our gifts as God individually calls us.
+An Egalitarian believes that being male or female is irrelevant to roles on earth.
+While gender differences remain, they have no impact on either our salvation or our activities; all have a responsibility to use our gifts as God individually calls us.

-• Ancient Jews identified God as neither male nor female, the first human as neither male nor female, and the continuing existence of several genders.
-Christian missionary and interpreter Katharine Bushnell understood Genesis to say that humans may be neither male nor female.
+Ancient Jews identified God as neither male nor female, the first human as neither male nor female, and the continuing existence of several genders.
+Christian missionary and interpreter Katharine Bushnell understood Genesis to say that the first human was male-female, and today's humans may be male, female, or somewhere in between.

 Next time you read "in Christ, there is no more male nor female", I hope you will have a fuller understanding of the way Paul's readers may have viewed gender and creation.
 I believe it is wonderful to imagine each human in God's full image, regardless of your gender.
 Once you see each human as bearing the full male-female image of God, the gender of our earthly bodies becomes irrelevant to God's calling on our lives.